pnnl/interflow/docs/user_guide/fundamental_concepts.md

 ## Aggregation and Output Granularity

 While highly granular data can provide significant insight into the finer details of a sector, big picture relationships can also be informative.
-As **flow** loops through the provided sectors as the various levels of granularity and builds connections, it also tracks sums for each level of granularity so that a level of output granularity can be specified when the model is run.
-For example, if **flow** calculates energy demand in the public water supply sector for public water supply treatment and public water supply distribution, it will simultaneously be calculating total energy in the public water supply (i.e., their sum).
+As **interflow** loops through the provided sectors as the various levels of granularity and builds connections, it also tracks sums for each level of granularity so that a level of output granularity can be specified when the model is run.
+For example, if **interflow** calculates energy demand in the public water supply sector for public water supply treatment and public water supply distribution, it will simultaneously be calculating total energy in the public water supply (i.e., their sum).

 This aggregation is done based off of both initial input values and calculated values.
 For example, if electricity delivery to the residential sector is provided as input data, but natural gas delivery to the residential sector is later calculated based on intensity factors, the energy delivered to the residential sector (level 1 granularity) will sum both.